devopsjesus/dscpush/README.md

     - Falls back on copying files over PsSession if PSDrive cannot be established
 - Network connectivity to target Node is tested before attempting to establish any network communications
   - If the connection test fails, the Node is skipped and the deployment continues with the next Node
+  - Validates the MAC/Physical address from the NodeDefinition file matches the Adapter on the target Node
+- A single set of Cim/PsSessions for each target Node is maintained across the entire deployment process
+- Configures the WSMAN TrustedHosts property on the authoring Node to allow communications with target Nodes securely
+  - Target IP addresses are added before deployment and removed afterwards to reduce attack vector
+  - IP addresses are used primarily for deployment in greenfield scenarios
+    - Removes the requirement for DNS services
+- Configure LCM settings from the authoring node
+  - Currently all nodes in a NodeDefinition file will receive the same LCM settings
+    - **TODO**: Move the LCM settings from the deployment script to the TargetNode class

 ## Configuration Management
 - Can compile configurations separately from publishing
   - Allows for reuse of configurations for repeatable deployments
   - Can be shipped to production for immediate publishing
-- Configure LCM settings from the authoring node
-  - Currently all nodes in a NodeDefinition file will receive the same LCM settings
-    - **TODO**: Move the LCM settings from the deployment script to the TargetNode class
 - Target Node Configuration is listed in the `RoleList` property of the TargetNode object
   - `RoleList` values are checked against configuration names in scripts stored in the directory specified in the `ConfigurationDirectory` Parameter of the deploy script
   - Configurations are currently a collection of Roles from the RoleDeploy module